- Test Data Types

 Prerequisites

-- You should have Testsigma SMS Forwarder application.
+- You have the Testsigma SMS Forwarder application.

-- You need to have a dedicated Mailbox for your account.
+- Also, you need to have a dedicated Mailbox for your account.
 Contact support@testsigma.com for more information.

 Setting Up Forwarding Rules (Gmail)